 Our themes interact with the priorities of our industry partners, and our goal is to undertake thematic research within a 'priority-driven' environment.
 We make our own research opportunities, but not in circumstances necessarily chosen by ourselves.

 There have been major reforms of health care financing in many countries as governments and other funders seek ways to improve the cost-effectiveness of their health care systems.
 Australia has been no different, with many States shifting to episode-based funding models in different settings.
-The Centre has particular expertise in developing funding models, supported by our experience in evaluating different funding approaches such as funds pooling.
-The Centre has advised State Governments and Area Health Services on funding model design, and continues to participate in the design and evaluation of projects that test new funding approaches.
+CHSD has particular expertise in developing funding models, supported by our experience in evaluating different funding approaches such as funds pooling and activity based funding.
+CHSD has advised Federal and State Governments, as well as local health services, on funding model design.
+We continue to participate in the design and evaluation of projects that test new funding approaches.

 Related to our work on improving data collections is research that aims to assist management decision making.
 This work covers a number of areas, from providing guidelines on the interpretation of health statistics (such as small-areas statistics), to developing novel statistical approaches to assist clinicians and managers with planning and resource allocation decisions.